sheldrake/gig/charter.md

   identity.

 ### Success Criteria
 Any productive group must have guideposts by which to evaluate progress.
-This group plans to make that evaluation according to the criteria below.
+We plan to make that evaluation according to the criteria below.
 * Tangible evidence of the interdisciplinary sharing of data, insights, and expertise.
-* Policymakers consider the group’s members and our resources a primary source of expertise, engaging members and referencing our resources in their work.
+* Policymakers consider the Group’s members and our resources a primary source of expertise, engaging members and referencing our resources in their work.
 * Our principles and recommendations are referenced widely; there is evidence that they have influenced the design and development of systems of digital